mage-os/generate-mirror-repo-js/README.md

   magece/mirror-repo-js:latest --mirror-base-url=https://mirror.mage-os.org
 ```

-### Manual generation
+### manual generation
 **Warning: This method is unsupported and might break without further notice!**

-Alternatively it is possible to generate the Repo without using a container.
+Alternatively it is possible to generate the repo without using a container.
 This is mainly useful in order to debug the build process or to help understand what happens inside a container during the build.

 For this, you'll need nodejs 16, php8-0 (or 7.4), yarn, git and composer.

-To generate the repos, you can issue the following commands:
+To generate the repo in the directory `./build/`, issue the following commands:

 ```bash
 export MIRROR_BASE_URL="https://example.com"